ArloSoftware/arlowp-plugin/readme.txt

 == Frequently Asked Questions ==

+= Where can I find all Arlo for WordPress FAQ’s? =

+You can find all [Arlo for WordPress FAQ’s](https://support.arlo.co/hc/en-gb/articles/115000392503-WordPress-Plugin-Frequently-Asked-Questions-FAQ-) on the Arlo online support portal.

 = Can I use my existing WordPress theme? =

 Yes!
 The Arlo Training and Event Management plugin works out-of-the-box with nearly every WordPress theme.
 But if you want to customize, you have to use a 3rd party plugin to add external css to your site.